-To be awarded the NCFE Level 2 Diploma in Retail Skills, learners must achieve a minimum of 37 credits.
-A minimum of 32 credits must be achieved at Level 2 or above.
-8 credits will come from the mandatory unit in Section 1; and a minimum of 14 credits must come from Section 2.
+To be awarded the NCFE Level 2 Certificate in Retail Skills, learners must achieve a minimum of 24 credits.

+8 credits must come from the mandatory unit in Section 1, and a minimum of 7 credits must come from Section 2.

-A maximum of 15 credits can come from Sections 3 and 4 which can include:
+The remaining 9 credits can come from Sections 2, 3 and/or 4.

-- a maximum of 5 credits from Section 3 and/or - a maximum of 15 credits from Section 4.
+A maximum of 5 credits can be achieved from Section 3, and a maximum of 9 credits can be achieved from Section 4.

-This qualification consists of one mandatory unit and 86 optional units.
+This qualification consists of one mandatory unit in Section 1, and 77 optional units across Sections 2, 3 and 4.